 Can You Replate Gold-Plated Jewelry?

-Yes!
-If the gold layer has worn off completely, you can have it professionally replated by a jeweler.
-This restores the finish and gives your piece a like-new shine.
+If the gold layer on your jewelry has worn off completely, a jeweler can professionally replate it.
+Replating restores the finish and brings back the original shine, making your piece look almost new.

 Conclusion